anamarques1986-source/automotivepartserp/README.md

 - Accounts receivable
 - Accounts payable

-The objective is to transform operational ERP data into a modern cloud analytics platform using Microsoft Fabric.
+The objective is to transform operational ERP data into a modern, governed and scalable analytical platform using Microsoft Fabric.

 ---

+# Data Platform

 ## Bronze Layer

 The Bronze layer represents the raw ingestion area of the platform.

-Operational ERP data is ingested into a Microsoft Fabric Lakehouse with minimal transformation, preserving the original source structure as much as possible.
+Operational ERP data is ingested from SQL Server into a Microsoft Fabric Lakehouse while preserving the source structure as much as possible.

 ### Technologies